pydata/xarray/doc/data-structures.rst

 Dataset contents
 ~~~~~~~~~~~~~~~~

-:py:class:`~xarray.Dataset` implements the Python dictionary interface, with
+:py:class:`~xarray.Dataset` implements the Python mapping interface, with
 values given by :py:class:`xarray.DataArray` objects:

 .. ipython:: python

     'temperature' in ds

-    ds.keys()

     ds['temperature']

-The valid keys include each listed coordinate and data variable.
+Valid keys include each listed coordinate and data variable.

 Data and coordinate variables are also contained separately in the
 :py:attr:`~xarray.Dataset.data_vars` and :py:attr:`~xarray.Dataset.coords`